Live From EuropeSaturday, July 4

 Conseil européen: les Vingt-Sept toujours divisés sur le budget, un accord espéré dici la fin de lannée Les dirigeants des 27 États membres de lUnion européenne ont discuté, vendredi 19 juin, du futur budget pluriannuel de lorganisation, qui doit couvrir une période de sept ans.
 Un budget de près de 2 000 milliards deuros, au cœur de fortes tensions entre les pays qui souhaitent réduire les dépenses et ceux qui veulent les maintenir, et même les accroître.

-rfi.fr · about 3 hours ago
+rfi.fr · 14 days ago

 Live From Europe